Author bio section

 For both FHA and Conforming Loans, if you qualify to get a mortgage, you get the same rates as a US Citizen or a Permanent Resident.
 However, we may not be able to shop all the lenders since some of them do not offer loans to non-permanent residents.

 Again for most loans, if you qualify for the mortgage you can make the same down-payment as a US Citizen.
 On some Jumbo loans, lenders do require a higher down-payment for non-permanent resident borrowers.

 Bottom line – 10%-20% of our loans are originated for borrowers on Work Visa and/or EAD.
 We understand your immigration status, the loans you will qualify for and lenders who work best for you.
 Very few lenders have the same expertise with non-permanent resident borrowers as we do.

-So call or email me today to set up a phone or in-person appointment to get started on your home buying process.
+So call or email me today to set up a phone or in-person appointment to get pre-approved and get started on your home buying process.